amitds1997/remote-nvim.nvim/README.md

 - **Offline mode** - If the remote does not have access to GitHub, Neovim release can be locally downloaded and then transferred to the remote.
 For more details, see [Offline mode](#-offline-mode).
+- **Building from source/Use globally installed Neovim** - If Neovim is not available for your OS/Arch, you can build it from source and/or symlink to the globally available Neovim.

 ### Planned features